International rugby union player records: Consecutive matches without loss

 A. Whetton was involved in two draws during his unbeaten run.

 Players who are still active at international level, or who have not yet announced international retirement, are in bold.
 Players who are still active at club level but have either retired from international rugby or have not been selected for their national team for a year or more are in italics.
-Players that have played only Tier 1 and/or Tier 2 nations during their unbeaten run are eligible.
+Players who have played only Tier 1 and/or Tier 2 nations during their unbeaten run are eligible.